-- 3.1 [Deleted]. - 3.2 [This text has been moved to 4.1A]. - 3.3 The PRA expects considerable importance to be attached to calculating branch assets so as to ensure that only those assets that are available to pay the claims of branch policyholders in the event of a winding up event are included in the calculation of branch assets.
-Assets will be deemed to be available, where either all of the third-country branch undertaking's assets would be available to pay policyholders in priority to other creditors irrespective of the location of the claim, 6a or where those assets are exclusively available to pay the claims of branch policyholders (Branch Guideline 6). - 3.4 In accordance with Article 50 of Chapter 2A of the Reporting Part of the PRA Rulebook, thirdcountry branch undertakings are required to submit to the PRA expects to receive an analysis from the third-country undertaking of the applicable winding up regime of the home jurisdiction, analysing the priority given to policyholders of the third-country branch compared to other policyholders of the third-country branch undertaking and how the assets of the third-country branch undertaking would be distributed to those third-country branch policyholders.
-The PRA may have access to analyses that have already been provided by other undertakings and may be able to ncluding paragraph 1.77 sub-sections (x), (y), (ccc), (ddd), (eee), and paragraph 1.80
+3.3 The PRA expects considerable importance to be attached to calculating branch own funds so as to ensure that only those assets that are available to pay the claims of branch policyholders in the event of a winding up event are included in the calculation of branch assets.
+Assets will be deemed to be available, where either all of the third-country branch undertaking's assets would be available to pay insurance policyholders in priority to other creditors irrespective of the location of the policyholders, or where those assets are exclusively available to pay the claims of branch insurance policyholders 6 and 25).

+3.4 The PRA expects to receive an analysis of the applicable winding up regime, analysing the priority given to insurance policyholders of the third-country branch and how the assets of the third-country branch undertaking would be distributed to those third-county branch insurance policyholders.